-Figure 4-5-3 Aggregation Group Configuration page screenshot
+Figure 4-5-3 Aggregation Group Configuration Page Screenshot

-.Object Description • Locality Indicates the aggregation group type.
-This field is only valid for stackable switches.
-Global: The group members may reside on different units in the stack.
-The device supports two 8-port global aggregations.
-Local: The group members reside on the same unit.
-Each local aggregation may consist of up to 16 members.
-Group ID Indicates the group ID for the settings contained in the same row.
+.Object Description Group ID Indicates the group ID for the settings contained in the same row.
 Group ID "Normal" indicates there is no aggregation.
 Only one group ID is valid per port.
 Port Members Each switch port is listed for each group ID.
-Select a radio button to include a por in an aggregation, or clear the radio button to remove the port from the aggregation.
+Select a radio button to include a port in an aggregation, or clear the radio button to remove the port from the aggregation.
 By default, no ports belong to any aggregation group.

-: Click to undo any changes made locally and revert to previously saved values.
+Reset: Click to undo any changes made locally and revert to previously saved values.